Zuellni/ComfyUI-Custom-Nodes/README.md

 Name | Description
 :--- | :---
 Image&nbsp;Loader | Loads all images in a specified directory, including animated gifs, as a batch.
 The images will be cropped/resized if their dimensions aren't equal.
 Image&nbsp;Saver | Saves images without metadata in a specified directory.
-Allows saving a batch of images as an animated gif as well.
+Allows saving a batch of images as a grid or animated gif.
 Latent&nbsp;Decoder | Combines `VAEDecode` and `VAEDecodeTiled`.
 Probably not necessary since `VAEDecodeTiled` is now used on error, but just here for the sake of completeness.
 Latent&nbsp;Encoder | As above, but adds `batch_size`.
 Allows loading 1 image and denoising it `batch_size` times without having to create multiple sampler nodes.
 Multi&nbsp;Crop | Center crops/pads images/latents to specified dimensions.